 Take a breather, stretch, and let’s get back to it.

-You’re amazing by what SEMrush could do and dying to try it, right?
+You’re amazed by what SEMrush could do and dying to try it, right?

 Luckily there’s a free version that gives you ten searches per day.

-This is enough for casual marketers or for getting a feel of the software is right for you.
+This is enough for casual marketers or for getting a feel that the software is right for you.

 Once you wish to upgrade to a paid plan for extra features, limits, and resources, here’s what you’ll be pulling out of your piggy bank: